Templates · Investing

 Closed Positions

-Stocks you have sold with realized gain/loss calculations.
+Stocks you have sold, with realized gain/loss figured out for each.

 TickerBuy DateSell DateSharesBuy PriceSell PriceRealized P&LHolding Period